CBGonzalez/SIMDIntro/Readme.md

 If you develop for NET Core nothing extra is needed (the project included here is written against Net Core 2.1).

+To run the benchmarks you need to add [BenchmarkDotNet](https://github.com/dotnet/BenchmarkDotNet) (either by building the source or by adding a [NuGet package](https://www.nuget.org/packages/BenchmarkDotNet/) to your project).

-In case you want to develop for the .NET framework you´ll need the NuGet package **[System.Numerics.Vectors](https://www.nuget.org/packages/System.Numerics.Vectors/)**.
+In case you want to run on the .NET framework you´ll need the NuGet package [System.Numerics.Vectors](https://www.nuget.org/packages/System.Numerics.Vectors/).

 In both environments you´ll need to compile 64 bit applications and add a `using Systems.Numerics` to your code.

+Note: under Visual Studio 2017 (up to version 15.7.4) there is a reported bug concerning the debug view of `Vector<T>` (hovering over a variable will only show half of its elements, the rest will display as zeros)

 ## Introduction to Vector<T\>

 The Vector and Vector<T\> classes open up the possibility to use SIMD (Single Instruction, Multiple Data) instruction set (SSE, AVX) when programming.
 See the [documentation](https://msdn.microsoft.com/en-us/library/dn858385) for a full list of functions.

 It basically allows you to perform one calculation on multiple numbers in parallel.
 This is achieved by creating _Vectors_ of some numeric type and using operators  on them.
-One advantage of using .NET (over C / C++) for example is that the Vector<T\> abstracts the underlying hardware so your code will take advantage of whatever processor is there.
+One advantage of using .NET (over C / C++) for example is that the Vector<T\> abstracts the underlying hardware so your code will take advantage of whatever processor (and therefore vector width and instructions) is there.

-The number of elements you can place in a Vector will depend on the hardware: AVX2 offers a 256 bit wide number for example, meaning that a Vector<double> can contain 4 double values or 32 byte values.
+The number of elements you can place in a Vector will depend on the hardware: AVX2 offers a 256 bit wide number for example, meaning that a `Vector<double>` can contain 4 double values.

 Notice though that vectorizing a calculation **does not mean** automatic performance gains.
 Benchmarking is required to make sure that using vectors makes sense.
-A typical example is working with Vector<long\>: since the underlying hardware does not support multiplying (or dividing) integers element per element, vectorizing will possibly _reduce_ performance due to vector overhead (Intel provides a [full list](https://software.intel.com/sites/landingpage/IntrinsicsGuide/) of available SIMD instructions).
+A typical example is working with `Vector<long>`: since the underlying hardware does not support multiplying (or dividing) integers element per element, vectorizing will possibly _reduce_ performance due to vector overhead (Intel provides a [full list](https://software.intel.com/sites/landingpage/IntrinsicsGuide/) of available SIMD instructions).

 Vector<T\> can contain any numeric type (`sbyte, byte, short, ushort, int, uint, long, ulong, float, double`).